aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 ![L2 attack on CIFAR10](/assets/adv/l2_ci.png)

 This shows the $L_2$ attack on the MNIST and CIFAR10 dataset.
-In MNIST, the only case where one would find a little visual difference between the original and the adversarial digit is when the source is $7$ and target is $6$.
+In MNIST, the only case where one would find a little visual difference between the original and the adversarial digit is when the source is $7$, and the target is $6$.
 For CIFAR10, there is no visual distinction from the baseline image.

-The other two norms are not straight-forward as $L_2$ and rquire some bells and whistles to work.
+The other two norms are not straight-forward as $L_2$ and require some bells and whistles to work.

 #### <a name="L-0"></a>**$L_0$ attack**

 The $L_0$ metric is non-differentiable, hence cannot be used directly for gradient descent procedure. $L_0$ measure the distance in terms of the number of pixels that have different intensities in the two examples.
-Hence we use an iterative algorithm that starts from the whole set of pixels that could be modified, make an $L_2$ attack on the pixels, and then freeze the pixels which produce a distortion that does effects the output less than some threshold amount.
-This is then repeated until we find a minimal set of pixel, perturbing which will change the output class the most.
+Hence we use a shrinking iterative algorithm that starts from the whole set of pixels that could be modified, makes an $L_2$ attack on the input image, and then freezes the pixels modifying, which affects the output by less than some specified amount.
+This is then repeated until we find a minimal set of pixels, and perturbing, which will change the output class the most.

 ![L0 attack on MNIST](/assets/adv/l0_mn.png)

 ![L0 attack on CIFAR10](/assets/adv/l0_ci.png)

-As we can see, for MNIST, this method produces images with more distortions as compared to the $L_2$, but still the adversarial examples are not so different.
-The result is same as the previous for CIFAR10.
+As we can see, for MNIST, this method produces images with more distortions as compared to the $L_2$, but still, the adversarial examples are not so different.
+The result is the same as the previous for CIFAR10.

 #### <a name="L-inf"></a>**$L_{\infty}$ attack**